 Coal and oil are finite resources and their overexploitation is not sustainable.
 In addition, the process of using them for power and fuel generates massive water pollution, land degradation and air pollution.

-Choosing to buy and support renewable energy resources like solar and wind power makes reduces the footprint of your energy consumption.
-It also supports the shift away from fossil fuels at a larger scale when governments and industries see the buy-in of consumers.
+Choosing renewable energy sources like solar and wind reduces the environmental footprint of your energy consumption.
+It also encourages governments and industries to shift away from fossil fuels when they see consumer demand for renewables.
+Supplement your power needs with solar or wind energy whenever possible.

 #6: Actively Participate in Reducing Waste and Pollution